Heroes Are Not Born

 A year later, the mission ordered her to return to the relative safety of Scotland.
 She patently refused.
 As the war raged around her and Jewish people were increasingly the target of Nazi terrorism in Europe, she was again ordered to return to Scotland.
 Haining was adamant in her determination to stay.

 For four years, Jane Haining protected dozens of Jewish girls in the tide of rising anti-Semitism and intense scrutiny by government officials.
-In the end, the son-in-law of a staff member betrayed her to Nazi officers when she discovered that he was pilfering the girl’s food.
-(6)
+In the end, the son-in-law of a staff member who was caught pilfering the girl’s food betrayed Jane to Nazi officers.

-On April 25, 1944, Gestapo agents raided the Girls’ Home searching both Haining’s office and bedroom.
-Following the forceful intrusion, within 15 minutes, she was dragged away to a local prison for interrogation.
+On April 25, 1944, Gestapo agents raided the school searching both Haining’s office and bedroom.
+Within 15 minutes of the forceful intrusion, she was dragged away to a local prison for interrogation.

 The life story of Jane Haining is a reminder that not everyone who helped protect and rescue Jewish people during the Holocaust has been widely or publicly celebrated.
-But, today’s text reveals that each individual—who played a unique role in preserving Jewish people within their own personal sphere of influence from the annihilation perpetrated by the Nazi Regime—will be amply rewarded (v.
+But, today’s text reveals that each individual—who played a unique role in preserving Jewish people during the Holocaust—will be amply rewarded (v.
 12).

 Jane Haining’s seemingly obscure heroism is not well known.
 But her life demonstrates that people of faith can choose to live with selfless courage, unswerving integrity and unwavering determination.

 No one is born a hero.
-But, you can choose to live life confidently in spite of circumstances.
+But you can choose to live life heroically in spite of circumstances.
 The words of the apostle Paul apply when he encouraged all people of faith to, “Watch, stand fast in the faith, be brave, be strong.
 Let all that you do be done with love” (1 Cor.
 16:13-14).

-3) Evolution of the Scottish Mission in Budapest, Reformation Church of Hungary.
+1) Evolution of the Scottish Mission in Budapest, Reformation Church of Hungary, August 15, 2013.

-5) Elizabeth Quigley, “Documents ‘shed light’ on Scotswoman killed at Auschwitz”, BBC Scotland News, September 14, 2016.
+2) Elizabeth Quigley, “Documents ‘shed light’ on Scotswoman killed at Auschwitz,” BBC Scotland News, September 14, 2016.